andrebergvind/capstone-project-exercise-productivity-analysis/README.md

 - Tableau

 ## Data Collection
-The dataset was collected through a survey targeting students.
+The dataset was collected through a survey targeting students aged 18-30.
 Respondents were presented with a series of statements regarding the cognitive effects they experience following physical exercise.

 Participants evaluated each statement using a 5-point Likert scale: